 The Colorado Rockies played their first game in Denver in 1993, and have since broken every attendance record in Major League Baseball.
 In addition to bringing major league excitement to Denver and Colorado, Coors Field has acted as an economic catalyst for LoDo, helping to start one of the most incredible downtown revitalization’s in history.
 In 1998, the Rockies and Coors Field again put Denver on the map by bringing the All-Star Game to the city, which drew thousands of people to Denver and generated $40 million in spending.

 The Denver Museum of Natural History has consistently set new records for attendance as one of the city’s premiere attractions.
 In 1998, the blockbuster IMAX® production of “Everest” drew over 650,000 people to the museum.
 In addition to its permanent exhibits such as the award-winning “Prehistoric Journey,” the museum continually brings in new and exciting exhibits several times a year to entertain both Denver citizens and visitors alike.

 A tireless leader in the hospitality community, John Schafer helped make Denver a first-class destination for both business and leisure travelers.
 In 1991 and 1996, he chaired the Tourism, Arts and Entertainment Committee for the Mayor’s Downtown Task Force and also served as the chair of the Denver Metro Convention & Visitors Bureau Board of Directors.
 John was recently named General Manager of the Year for 1998 by Hyatt.
-He was also responsible for the Denver Alliance 1000, which brought the Hyatt and Marriott City Center together to answer the demand for a 1,000 room convention center hotel.
+He was also responsible for the Denver Alliance 1000, which brought the Hyatt and Hilton Denver City Center together to answer the demand for a 1,000 room convention center hotel.
 His philanthropic work with Denver and the arts community, partnered with his efforts on behalf of the hospitality industry, makes John one of Denver’s 1998 Tourism Stars.